My first trip from Hanoi to Ninh Binh I took the public bus from Giap Bat station.

 If you book a private car, avoid the 7–9am window out of Hanoi.
 Off-peak (9am or after 6pm) cuts the transit time from 2.5 to about 1.5 hours.

-Motorbike: Some travelers self-drive the 100km route via QL1A.
-Rental in Hanoi: ~80,000 VND ($3)/day.
-Fuel: ~50,000 VND.
+1A.
+Rental in Hanoi: ~80,000 VND (~$3)/day.
+Fuel: ~50,000 VND (~$2).
 The ride is 2.5–3 hours.
 The highway has trucks, some construction stretches, and requires solid motorbike confidence.
-Not recommended if you haven’t ridden extensively in Vietnam already — the traffic patterns here punish hesitation.
+Not recommended if you haven’t ridden extensively in Vietnam already — see the Hanoi motorbike guide for what that experience actually involves.

 The payoff: stopping wherever you want, banh mi at a roadside stall, photos at your own pace.
 Those who do it tend to love it.
 Those who aren’t prepared for Vietnamese highway riding tend to find it stressful.